 - Kovair’s Omnibus platform offers the perfect blend of ESB and API flexibility with the capability to address complex use cases.

 - Typical integration vendors are either an ESB Bus platform or an API middleware platform but not both.

 - Kovair’s Restful API Middleware solution leverages its leading Omnibus solution and enhances it with automated configuration support.

 - Abstraction and easier migration to newer tools and Applications: Legacy hard-coded solutions to 3rd-party systems lock enterprises into sub-optimal solutions.
 Kovair allows for easier migration to newer best-of-breed solutions.
 Using Kovair’s platform, we can Extract the Integration data – with Kovair’s Automation API.
-Here, we can extract various transaction and configuration related data for transfer to newer solutions.
-With the Kovair Data Lake with its analytics capabilities, and the sync’ing capability, these can be leveraged for disaster recovery as a service.
+Here, we can extract various transaction and configuration-related data for transfer to newer solutions.
+With the Kovair Data Lake with its analytics capabilities and syncing capability, these can be leveraged for disaster recovery as a service.

 - Another benefit: is Visibility of the Configuration Setup – External applications can call the API to see the status of the integration configuration until the setup has been completed.
 This increases the visibility of the process.

 - Security: because inter-application delivery of services and information is often required to be secure and Kovair’s Restful API platform allows for secure interfaces, this is a critical requirement nowadays.

 All this should enable a better collaborative environment for better quality, better productivity, better security, and support for better operational resiliency.

 Q 6.
 Thanks, Akshay, to wrap-up, what are the implications to business leaders for Kovair’s Omnibus and Restful API announcement recently?